deargosep/flutter_todo/README.md

 # todo app

 A new Flutter project.
-Used to test Provider
+Used to test Provider and http, also minimal OOP